tevans-3/synesthesia/README.md

 That paper calculates transition probabilities (the i,j entry in the transition matrix) based on that set of Jingle Bells notes.
 This program defines global transition probabilities for each note pair; these probabilities were calculated using random samples of 24-TET music, where (i,j) = (# samples where j follows i) / (# total samples).
 When mouse events stop triggering input updates (when the user's mouse "stays put" on the current color selection), the chain is simulated, and a stochastic composition generated.
 When a new input update is triggered (the user drags the pointer, picking a new color), that new hexcode seeds a chain and a new simulation begins.
-In theory, this could go on for as long as a user wanted.
-This is great for people who live in insane asylums or have had frontal lobotomies.

-#TO DO
-Add a "Hear Someone Else's Noise" feature, which randomly pipes in the audio output someone else is generating, so you can hear their music